 Could this be it?
 The moment we’ve been waiting for?
 Are the Final Fantasy pixel remasters heading to the Nintendo Switch?
 The answer is… maybe.

-At last summer’s E3, the Square Enix announced plans to release pixel remasters of the early Final Fantasy games as mobile games.
+At last summer’s E3, Square Enix announced plans to release pixel remasters of the early Final Fantasy games as mobile games.
 This new remastered collection initially included Final Fantasy, Final Fantasy II, Final Fantasy III, Final Fantasy IV, and Final Fantasy V. (Final Fantasy VI is set to arrive soon.)

-The first five games are already available on your smartphone and on Steam — you can download them right now.
+The first five games are already available on your smartphone and Steam — you can download them right now.

 During the announcement, Square Enix didn’t make any mention of the pixel remasters coming to consoles.

 Seems weird, right?

 Why did Square Enix make these games exclusively available on mobile and PC?
 The Switch seems like the perfect console for them.
 Well, the answer’s a little more boring than you might think.